The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 There are lots of delicious traditional dishes and snacks to try in Oman.
 Aside from dates (which you’ll find everywhere), some of the most remarkable dishes and snacks are:

-- Shuwa (grilled meat marinated in Omani spices)
+• Shuwa (grilled meat marinated in Omani spices)

-- Majboos (a mix of rice, meat, veggies, and spices)
+• Majboos (a mix of rice, meat, veggies, and spices)

-- Mashuai (grilled kingfish in lemon sauce)
+• Mashuai (grilled kingfish in lemon sauce)

-- Meshkak (curry kebab)
+• Meshkak (curry kebab)

-- Harees (a mix of meat and wheat)
+• Harees (a mix of meat and wheat)

-- Halwa (a dessert made of rose water, sugar, eggs, honey, nuts, and Omani spices)
+• Halwa (a dessert made of rose water, sugar, eggs, honey, nuts, and Omani spices)

 🌎 Is English Spoken in Oman?

 While Oman’s main language is Arabic, many locals speak English as it’s the unofficial second language of the country.
-That’s why traveling in this country is easy and relaxing — you shouldn’t experience any major language barriers.
+That’s also why traveling in this country is easy and relaxing — you shouldn’t experience any major language barriers.

 ☀️ The Best Time to Visit Oman

-- For the best weather but large crowds: November through March (17° – 30°C / 62° – 86°F)
+• For the best weather but most crowds: November through March (17°–30°C / 62°–86°F)

-- For less crowds but hotter temperatures: April, and August through October (25° – 36°C / 77° – 96°F)
+• For fewer crowds but hotter temperatures: April, and August through October (25°–36°C / 77°–96°F)

-- Avoid traveling to Oman from May through July as it gets unbearably hot (29° – 40°C / 84° – 104°F)
+• Avoid traveling to Oman from May through July as it gets unbearably hot (29°-40°C / 84°–104°F)

 My recommendation is to go anytime from November through March as the weather is ideal, and although it’s high season in Oman, the crowds really aren’t too bad in most places.
 Oman has lots of natural attractions, so there’s a ton of space for the crowds to spread out.